calpoly-csai/CSAI-Website/README.md

 # CSAI Website

 The home of Cal Poly CSAI on the internet.
-This page helps potential members, speakers and partners understand our values and experience.
+This page helps potential members, speakers and partners understand our values and experiences.

 ## Development